ankushj470/RequestProxyService/README.md

 #Steps to Run Service
 Please Follow following steps to run service:

-1. Run exec.py file : python exec.py (Currently host is given in 192.168.56.101 and port =5000, to change please change HOST and PORT value in config.py file)
+1. Run exec.py file : python exec.py (Currently host is given in localhost and port =5000, to change please change HOST and PORT value in config.py file)
    This step will run the flask service

 2. To run the sample input: python poster/service_poster.py (service_poster fetches the sample input from poster_input.py,please change the input based on your testing data)